GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devtools/index.md

 Browse the source of these DevTools extension examples:

-- [Polymer Devtools Extension][gh-polymer-dt] - uses many helpers running in the host page to query DOM/JS state to send back to the custom panel.
+- [Polymer Devtools Extension][gh-polymer-dt] - Uses many helpers running in the host page to query DOM/JS state to send back to the custom panel.
-- [React DevTools Extension][gh-react-dt] - Uses a submodule of Blink to reuse DevTools UI components.
+- [React DevTools Extension][gh-react-dt] - Uses a submodule of the renderer to reuse DevTools UI components.
 - [Ember Inspector][gh-ember-dt] - Shared extension core with adapters for both Chrome and Firefox.
 - [Coquette-inspect][gh-coquette] - A clean React-based extension with a debugging agent injected